lalitvjy/catalogue-search-dashboard/COLLECTION_SCOPING.md

    - Check user's brand assignment in database

 3. **No search results**
-   - Verify brand collection exists in Qdrant
+   - Verify brand collection exists in vector database
    - Check if collection has data
    - Verify external API is filtering by collection parameter